tuomashatakka/cc2k/README.md

 Runner drones can be controlled directly by the user and move freely around the map on any tile that is not occupied by a Skyscraper.

 ####  Patrol Drones
 Patrol drone's movement cannot be influenced, they will move in reaction to any movement the runner drone makes.
+Patrol drones have a detection area of 1 tile around the patrol drone.
+If the runner drone is detected with in this zone the runner drone will be destoryed and drop any packages it is carrying.

 ### Map (Static Elements)
 Map elements and constant and never changing.